GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 Errors are provided via some "ErrorPayloadUnion" type, containing all possible errors for that mutation.
 Every possible error is some "ErrorPayload" type that implements the interface `IsErrorPayload`.

-For instance, the operation `updatePost` returns a `PostUpdateMutationPayload`, which contains the following fields:
+For instance, the operation `updatePost` returns a `RootUpdatePostMutationPayload`, which contains the following fields:

 - `status`: whether the operation was successful or not, with either value `SUCCESS` or `FAILURE`
 - `post` and `postID`: the updated post object and its ID, if the update was successful